Serge Lutens 2004 EDP

 Fleurs de Citronnier

 Serge Lutens Fleurs de Citronnier is an Eau de Parfum launched in 2004, created by Christopher Sheldrake.
-The fragrance opens with Lemon Blossom, Petitgrain, and Nutmeg, settles into a heart of Neroli, Honey, and Tuberose, and dries down to a base of Iris, Musk, and Styrax.
+Fleurs de Citronnier opens with Lemon Blossom, Petitgrain, and Nutmeg, settles into a heart of Neroli, Tuberose, and Honey, and dries down to a base of Musk, Iris, and Styrax.
+Serge Lutens's Fleurs de Citronnier carries a Statement verdict, a white floral-led wear.

 This one's a bit of a chameleon, divisive yet adored.
 Many hail it as the perfect, natural lemon blossom, while others get cleaning products and an almost 'old motel' vibe.
 If you're after a clean, natural white floral, this might just be your summer dream, but sample first.